 What is the hornet sting reaction?

-There are many different types of insect sting reactions your body and skin can experience, a lot of which are well detailed by WebMD here.
+There are many different types of insect sting reactions your body and skin can experience.
 The reaction to a hornet’s sting, however, is usually more severe than most.
 If you’re lucky to not be allergic than you’ll likely only experience a strong painful sensation and the stung location will swell in a red rash.

 However, it’s quite possible that you’ll also experience a severe allergic reaction.
 Here are some of the symptoms to watch out for: